-Pupils who bring or use drugs on site will be placed in isolation of the IEB while:-
+Pupils who bring or use drugs on site will be placed in isolation of the Damascus while:-

-- a) An investigation takes place involving the police when appropriate. - b) Parents are contacted - c) A referral to an appropriate outside agency for support work is arranged.
+- a) An investigation takes place involving the police when appropriate. - b) Parents are contacted and meeting must take place. - c) A referral to an appropriate outside agency for support work is arranged.